Tuesday, 19 November 2024

 At first I was a little confused by the collections as some of the sheet music had different people’s names - one waltz in the bound set might have Phoebe Illegible on the cover and another Mary O’Scribble while the volume itself said it belonged to Mary Higgins.

-And then I realised - people, particularly in country Australia, in the nineteenth century probably collected and exchanged sheet music just as we used to sell CDs to second hand music shops, and buy others from the same shops - after all a set of sheet music was typically priced at between 2s and 2s 6d - which would come out at around between $20 and $30 today allowing for inflation - and strangely enough roughly the cost of a CD.
+And then I realised - people, particularly in country Australia, in the nineteenth century probably collected and exchanged sheet music just as we used to sell CDs to second hand music shops, and buy others from the same shops - after all a set of sheet music was typically priced at between 2s and 2s 6d - which, using the RBA's inflation calculator, would come out at around between $20 and $30 today allowing for inflation - and strangely enough roughly the cost of a CD.

 Sheet music was popular - a quick search of Trove will show any number of stationers offering popular composers at discount.